This page pertains to University of Illinois at Urbana-Champaign students who wish to take a NetMath® self-paced course.

 Register in a Summer term NetMath course via Student Self-Service https://apps.uillinois.edu/selfservice/

-UIUC degree-seeking students may register for a self-paced, AY term NetMath course using the form at NetMath Registration Form.
+UIUC degree-seeking students may register for a self-paced, AY term NetMath course using the CITL registration portal at NetMath Registration Form.
 Note: Non-degree students will also use the same form to register in a NetMath course.

-- Your College will review the approval request to see if you meet the stated prerequisites and other criteria specific to your College.
+- Your College will review the approval request to see if you meet the stated prerequisites and other criteria specific to your UIUC degree program.
 CITL will process your NetMath course registration after receiving college approval.
-Note: If the approval request is denied, you will be informed of the reason and the office to contact.
+Note: If the approval request is denied, you will be informed of the reason and the office to contact for any follow up.

 - NetMath self-paced courses are offered in the Academic Year term and do not count toward your semester credit load.

-All degree-seeking University of Illinois at Urbana-Champaign students enrolling in Math 115, 220, or 234 are required to obtain a minimum ALEKS PPL placement score of 65% (Math 115 and Math 234) or 80% (Math 220).
+All degree-seeking University of Illinois at Urbana-Champaign students enrolling in Math 112, 115, or 220 are required to obtain a minimum ALEKS PPL placement score of 40% (Math 112), 65% (Math 115) or 80% (Math 220).
 AP credit and previous coursework do not satisfy nor exempt you from this requirement.
 For more information, please visit the ALEKS page.

 GPA and Transcript

 NetMath courses are for credit and count towards your GPA.
-The course will appear on your transcript with the same name as a mathematics course you would take on campus.
+When a final grade is assigned, the course will appear on your UIUC transcript with the same name as a mathematics course you would take on campus.
 It will be listed under Academic Year courses.

-In addition to self-paced courses, NetMath also offers 8-week courses during Summer Session II.
+In addition to self-paced courses, NetMath also offers term-based courses during Summer Semester.
 Click here for more information about NetMath summer courses.

 A NetMath course can be used for grade replacement.
-However, it's your responsibility to sign up for grade replacement soon after registering for the NetMath course.
+However, it is the student's responsibility to sign up for grade replacement soon after registering for the NetMath course.
 Please consult the undergraduate office of your home department for more information.
-Note that a grade replacement request can be rejected, and your college office will have information about such exceptions.
+Note that a grade replacement request may be rejected, and your college office will have information about such exceptions.